The Story of Civilization: VI. The Reformation (1957)

-Reviews

-Geoffrey Bruun published a positive review for The New York Times.
-Garrett Mattingly, for The Saturday Review, lambasted the volume but went on to say that Durant was widely-read and a capable storyteller.

 VII.
 The Age of Reason Begins (1961)

 This volume covers the history of Europe and the Near East from 1559 to 1648.

 Full title: The Story of Civilization ~ 7 ~ The Age of Reason Begins ~ A History of European Civilization in the Period of Shakespeare, Bacon, Montaigne, Rembrandt, Galileo and Descartes ~ 1558 - 1648.

-Reviews

-D. W. Brogan had a highly favorable impression.
-A review over the Time was positive.

 VIII.
 The Age of Louis XIV (1963)

 This volume covers the period of Louis XIV of France in Europe and the Near East.

-Full title: The Story of Civilization ~ 8 ~ The Age of Louis XIV ~ A History of European Civilization in the Peiod of Pascal, Molière, Cromwell, Milton, Petr the Great, Newton and Spinoza: 1648-1715.
+Full title: The Story of Civilization ~ 8 ~ The Age of Louis XIV ~ A History of European Civilization in the Period of Pascal, Molière, Cromwell, Milton, Peter the Great, Newton and Spinoza: 1648-1715.

-Reviews

-J.H.
-Plumb found the book to be very poor.
-As did Stanley Mellon.

 IX.
 The Age of Voltaire (1965)

 This volume covers the period of the Age of Enlightenment, as exemplified by Voltaire, focusing on the period between 1715 and 1756 in France, Britain, and Germany.

 Full title: The Story of Civilization ~ 9 ~ The Age of Voltaire ~ A History of Civilization in Western Europe from 1715 to 1756, with Special Emphasis on the Conflict between Religion and Philosophy.